CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 The experimental setup in this project is designed to align closely with the methodology described in the original paper.

 ##### **Paper's Experimental Setup**
 The original paper evaluates the faithfulness of post-hoc explanation methods for Vision Transformers using their proposed **Salience-guided Faithfulness Coefficient (SaCo)** alongside several established metrics.
-The details of the setup are as follows:
+The details of the setup are as follows

 1. **Datasets**:
    - **CIFAR-10**: 60,000 images (32x32 resolution), 10 classes.